-The prominence of the relationship between transformational leadership and dynamic capability is demonstrated in this study.
+prominence the relationship transformational leadership and dynamic capability demonstrated in this study.
 Transformational leadership is significant in creating innovation in the company.
 Hence, small businesses must build transformative capacities to adjust their operations to market demands and expectations, such as raising environmental consciousness (Zuraik and Kelly et al., 2019).
 Internal knowledge is encouraged to stimulate new information while transformative abilities optimize existing knowledge.
 (Kang and Lee, 2017).
 Additionally, Zahoor and Gerged (2021) argued that internal knowledge integration is crucial for supporting environmental management practices and providing robust environmental performance.
 Prior studies by Albino et al., 2012 and Dibrell et al., 2011 proved that a core foundation for transformative ability is strong dedication and collaboration within a company's units.